ROCm/rocBLAS/README.md

 7. The return value of all functions is rocblas_status, defined in rocblas_types.h.
 It is used to check for errors.

+#### Additional notes

-8. The rocBLAS library is LP64, so rocblas_int arguments are 32 bit and rocblas_long
+  * The rocBLAS library is LP64, so rocblas_int arguments are 32 bit and rocblas_long
     arguments are 64 bit.

-#### Additional notes

   * rocBLAS uses column-major storage for 2D arrays, and 1 based indexing for the functions xMAX and xMIN.
 This is the same as Legacy BLAS and cuBLAS.
     If you need row-major and 0 based indexing (used in C language arrays) download the [CBLAS](http://www.netlib.org/blas/#_cblas) file cblas.tgz.
-    Look at the routines that provide a thin interface to Legacy BLAS.
-They convert from row-major, 0 based to column-major, 1 based.
-This is done by swapping the order of function arguments which is less costly than transposing matrices.
+    Look at the CBLAS functions that provide a thin interface to Legacy BLAS.
+They convert from row-major, 0 based, to column-major, 1 based.
+This is done by swapping the order of function arguments.
+It is not necessary to transpose matrices.

   * The auxiliary functions rocblas_set_pointer and rocblas_get_pointer are used